sebapersson/PEtab.jl/docs/src/pest_method.md

 calibrate_multistart
 ```

-An important keyword argument for `calibrate_multistart` is `dirsave`, which specifies an optional directory to continuously save the results from each individual run.
+Two important keyword arguments for `calibrate_multistart` are `dirsave` and `nprocs`.
+If `nprocs > 1`, the parameter estimation runs are performed in parallel using the [`pmap`](https://docs.julialang.org/en/v1/stdlib/Distributed/#Distributed.pmap) function from Distributed.jl with `nprocs` processes.
+While `pmap` requires that everything is loaded on each process, which creates an overhead, if the multistart parameter estimation on a single process takes longer than 5 minutes, running in parallel often greatly reduces the total runtime.
+Moreover, `dirsave` specifies an optional directory to continuously save the results from each individual run.
 We **strongly recommend** providing such a directory, as parameter estimation for larger models can take hours or even days.
 If something goes wrong with the computer during that time, it is, to put it mildly, frustrating to lose all the results.
-For our working example, we can perform 50 multi-starts with:
+For our working example, we can perform 50 multistarts in parallel on two processes with:

 ```@example 1
-ms_res = calibrate_multistart(petab_prob, IPNewton(), 50, dirsave="path_to_save_directory")
+ms_res = calibrate_multistart(petab_prob, IPNewton(), 50; nprocs = 2,
+                              dirsave="path_to_save_directory")
 ```

 The results are returned as a `PEtabMultistartResult`, which, in addition to printout statistics, contains relevant information for each run: